gaber-/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I created copies of the images of classes with a lower number of samples, this lead to better results even without using any agumentation techniques.

+I normalized the input values (from a range of 0-255 to 0-1)

 I tried adding random noise, shading the images or flipping them vertically, but that did not improve the results so I didn't use them.

 #### 2. Model